arturRDC/GesturePresenter/README.md

    python app.py
    ```

+2. Switch windows to the slides presentation

-2. Position your hand in front of the camera and use the following gestures:
+3. Position your hand in front of the camera and use the following gestures:
    - Connect your thumb with your middle finger to move to the next slide.
    - Connect your thumb with your index finger to move to the previous slide.